openebs-archive/maya/README.md

 **Maya** components can be broadly classified based on their deployment type as follows:

 - **Control Plane Components** - These are containers that are initialized as part of enabling OpenEBS in a Kubernetes cluster.
-  * *maya-apiserver* helps with creation of CAS Volumes and provides API endpoints to manage those volumes. *maya-apiserver* can also be considered as a template engine that can be easily extended to support any kind of CAS storage solutions.
+  * *maya-api-server* helps with creation of CAS Volumes and provides API endpoints to manage those volumes. *maya-api-server* can also be considered as a template engine that can be easily extended to support any kind of CAS storage solutions.
 It takes as input a set of CAS templates that are converted into CAS K8s YAMLs based on user requests.
-  * *provisioner* is an implementation of Kubernetes Dynamic Provisioner that processes the PVC requests by interacting with maya-apiserver.
+  * *provisioner* is an implementation of Kubernetes Dynamic Provisioner that processes the PVC requests by interacting with maya-api-server.

 - **CAS Side-car Components** - These are adapter components that help with managing the CAS containers that do not inherently come up with the required endpoints.
 For example:
   - *maya-exporter* helps in providing a metrics endpoint to the CAS container.